Investors left hanging as stimulus talks drag on

 Breaking a four-day losing streak, the pan-European STOXX 600 index advanced 0.6%, with London’s FTSE 100 outperforming its European peers after Barclays jumped 7% on strong results.

-In Asia-Pacific, MSCI’s broadest index of the region’s shares outside Japan was flat, while Japan’s Nikkei ticked up 0.2% and the CSI300 index of mainland China shed 1.3%.
+In the Asia-Pacific region, MSCI’s broadest index of the region’s shares outside Japan was flat, while Japan’s Nikkei ticked up 0.2% and the CSI300 index of mainland China shed 1.3%.

 The MSCI world equity index, which follows shares in nearly 50 countries, was up 0.3%, but set for its biggest weekly fall in a month.